brhr-iwao/MOPAC7SP/README.md

 #### What is MOPAC 7 SP ?
 [MOPAC](http://openmopac.net) is a well-known semi-empirical molecular orbital calculation package and MOPAC 7 is the latest public domain distribution of it.
- MOPAC 7 SP is a improved MOPAC 7 package which can be performed COSMO (Conductor-like solvation model) calculation to some extent.
+ MOPAC 7 SP is a improved MOPAC 7 package which can be performed COSMO (Conductor-like screening model) calculation to some extent.
 PM6 is not available.

 #### Description
-Precompiled binary mop7sp.exe is packed in [the mop7sp.zip package](https://github.com/brhr-iwao/MOPAC7SP/releases).
+Prebuild binary mop7sp.exe is packed in [the mop7sp.zip package](https://github.com/brhr-iwao/MOPAC7SP/releases).
 I descibe here how to build MOPAC 7 SP for Windows with [MinGW](http://www.mingw.org) make and gfortran.
 1. Download [the archived MOPAC 7 source ](http://www.ccl.net/cca/software/SOURCES/FORTRAN/mopac7_sources/mopac7.tar.Z) from [CCL](http://www.ccl.net/) and unpack it.
 2. Rename esp.rof to esp.f and remove fdummy.f to avoid a multiple definition error (subroutine greenf is defined in both of fdummy.f and greenf.f).
 3. Apply [the patch file (named "changes" ) by Serge Pachkovsky](http://www.ccl.net/cca/software/MS-DOS/mopac_for_dos/mopac7/changes) (which is also packed in  [the mop7sp.zip package](https://github.com/brhr-iwao/MOPAC7SP/releases) ) to the unpacked original MOPAC 7 sources with a patching tool such as [GnuWin32 patch](http://gnuwin32.sourceforge.net/packages/patch.htm).